 Instead of your poorly planned meals providing you with the perfect excuse to go to the store of temptation.
 Fill up a jar.

-Snacks jars are the ultimate in guilt-free snacking when filled with seeds, nuts, fruit, pickles or even chocolate.
+Snacks jars are the ultimate in guilt-free snacking when filled with seeds, nuts, fruit, pickles, or even chocolate.

 In order to get old labels off jars, try this method.
-Soak the jars in hot water and then remove the paper.
+Soak the jars in hot water, and then remove the paper.

 Next, simply rub the mixture off by hand and wash the jar once again.

-Natural Cleaning On A Budget
+17. Natural Cleaning On A Budget

-The area you need to clean will be small and so should your materials cupboard.
-Don’t listen to the manufacturers’ marketing hype as you only need a few cleaning products to survive, and none of them are toxic.
+Please don’t listen to the manufacturers’ marketing hype as you only need a few cleaning products to survive, and none of them are toxic.

 The next point is perhaps one of the biggest zero waste tips you will ever be told.

-There are only a few cleaning products you will ever need and these are:
+There are only a few cleaning products you will ever need, and these are:

 - Distilled white vinegar